The Benefit of Being Bayesian in Online Conformal Prediction: Introduction

+\paragraph{Bayesian uncertainty quantification} Our work is also drastically different from the typical uncertainty quantification pipeline in \emph{Bayesian machine learning} \citep{neal2012bayesian}, where one directly constructs posteriors on the parameter space and then uses it for confidence set predictions.
+While such a pipeline often suffers from scalability issues, we embed the construction of posteriors into the conformal prediction framework, thereby making the resulting algorithm both modular (i.e., can operate on top of arbitrary black-box ML models) and computationally efficient.
+Related but different from our focus, \cite{fong2021conformal} studied a CP problem where the base ML model itself is Bayesian.

-\paragraph{Adversarial Bayes} Making sequential Bayesian methods ``adversarially robust'' is closely related to the classical \emph{Follow the Perturbed Leader} (FTPL) algorithm in online learning \citep{kalai2005efficient}.
-In each round of a repeated game, FTPL randomly perturbs a summary of the historical observations, and best-responds to that using an optimization oracle.
-This can be regarded as maintaining a posterior belief over all possible environments, and best-responding to a hypothetical environment sampled from the posterior.
-Notable examples of FTPL include \emph{Thompson sampling}, a prevalent Bayesian approach for bandits and reinforcement learning \citep{thompson1933likelihood,lattimore2020bandit,xu2023bayesian}, and \emph{U-calibration} \citep{kleinberg2023u,luo2024optimal}, a recently proposed framework for loss-agnostic decision making.
-Despite being deterministic, our approach resembles the high level idea of U-calibration and a related concept called \emph{omniprediction} \citep{gopalan2022omnipredictors, garg2024oracle}.
-The connections and differences are discussed in Section~\ref{section:discussion}.
+\paragraph{Adversarial Bayes} A common challenge for Bayesian algorithms is the choice of the prior.
+In this work, we exploit the algorithmic equivalence of Bayesian priors and regularizers, thereby utilizing the systematic study of regularization in adversarial online learning to demonstrate that \emph{the uniform prior is minimax optimal} for regret minimization.
+That is, one could avoid tuning the prior in a theoretically justified manner.
+Broadly speaking, such an idea of ``adversarial Bayes'' is closely related to a classical algorithm family in online learning called \emph{Follow the Perturbed Leader} (FTPL) \citep{kalai2005efficient}.
+Notable examples of FTPL include \emph{Thompson sampling} \citep{thompson1933likelihood,lattimore2020bandit,xu2023bayesian}, a prevalent Bayesian approach for bandits and reinforcement learning, and \emph{U-calibration} \citep{kleinberg2023u,luo2024optimal}, a recently proposed framework for loss-agnostic decision making.
+Despite being deterministic, our approach resembles the high level idea of U-calibration.
+See Section~\ref{subsection:adversarial} for a detailed discussion of their connections and differences.

+Besides U-calibration, \emph{omniprediction} \citep{gopalan2022omnipredictors,garg2024oracle} is another iconic framework for loss-agnostic decision making, whose main idea is to maintain a \emph{multi-calibrated} algorithmic belief in the sense of \citep{hebert2018multicalibration}.
+Our approach does not require calibration as an underlying mechanism.